CrazyFedde/docs/commands.md

 <a name="queue"></a>
 ### Queue

-Lists the song that is playing right now, who requested it, how much of the song is left and the volume the song is playing at, as well as all the songs currently in the music queue.
-If the command is used followed by the word **remove** and the id of the song, the song with the given ID will be removed from the music queue.
+Returns the song that is playing right now and some attached information.
+This includes who requested it, how much of the song is left and the volume the song is playing at plus the rest of the songs currently in queue.
+If the **remove** argument and the ID of the song are passed to the command, the song with the given ID will be removed from the music queue.

 #### Usage

-    !queue [remove] [id]
+    !queue [remove] [ID]

 #### Aliases